 In addition to the trees listed above, the site features more than 1,000 varieties of rare exotic and tropical plants, including many types of ferns, fig trees, orchids, hibiscus, and other flowering plants.
 Other notable trees include a 100-year-old Cocoplum, a champion Pond Apple, and a venerable Sausage Tree.
 An open grassy meadow, with diverse plantings around its perimeter, is situated near the center of the site.
 A terraced succulent garden was developed in the 1960s and is located between Swan Lake and the Meadow.
 Pinecrest Gardens is also home to a diverse desert gardens and features specimen plants imported from Mexico.

 The diverse elements of the gardens are accessed via meandering curved pathways that link all of the buildings and major structures.
 Parts of the path are paved with brick laid in decorative patterns.
 The brick paving is located in the western portion of the site in areas to the north and south of the Meadow.
 Some areas feature mosaics made from broken or cut brick pieces.
-The inlaid patterns feature leaves, flowers, flamingoes, snails, and various other shapes.
+The inlaid patterns feature leaves, flowers, flamingos, snails, and various other shapes.
 The combination of forested areas, riverine landscapes, theme gardens, desert gardens, and open vistas make Pinecrest Gardens a unique visitor experience for every age and interest.